 There may be an alternative to eviction if your tenant is on Housing Benefit or Universal Credit.
 In this case you can ask for their rent money to get paid to you instead.
 This system of 'managed payments' works best when your tenant claims certain benefits.

-What if you are not claiming unpaid rent but have another reason to start the eviction process of a tenant?
-In some cases you can use the 'accelerated possession' method to evict.
+What if you are not claiming unpaid rent but you have another reason to start the landlord eviction process of a tenant?
+In some cases you can 'evict a tenant using accelerated possession'.